Full musical soundtrack CDs available on request. Please contact us for our promotion packages.

 “The musical Rudolf looks set for a long run.
-The Habsburgs … always provide stories with a dash of history.
 And who better to preserve the legacy of the monarchy than the Vereinigte Bühnen Wien?”

-“While half a dozen towns in Germany do their utmost to become strongholds of musicals, Vienna has long been one and … also provides the storyline.”
+“While half a dozen towns in Germany do their utmost to become strongholds of musicals, Vienna has long been one and […] also provides the storyline.
+Applause.”

 2006 Hungary / Budapest